tonywei92/laraveldashq/README.md

 $ gulp scss:prod
 ```

-CSS output will be at `/resources/assets/app.css`
+CSS output will be at `/resources/assets/app.css` which is already attached to "mock" html files.

 ### Javascript
 LaravelDashQ using plain Javascript, the JS file located at `/resources/assets/app.js`.

 ### Testing view
-Three files already prepared to mock real renderer blade template already provided, `home.html`, `jobs.html`, `failedjobs.html`, these files are located in `/resources/assets`
+Three files already provided to mock real rendered by Laravel Blade template, `home.html`, `jobs.html`, `failedjobs.html`, these files are located in `/resources/assets`

 ### Assets file deployment:
 To deploy `app.js` and `app.css`, run following command: